Windham Sadler: Return to aviation

 Sadler flew from Edinburgh on 28 June carrying a passenger, Mr Campbell, with a balloon filled entirely with town gas across the Firth of Forth to Leven.
 The gas supplied was low buoyancy so this flight was particularly slow in its ascent and didn't reach Sadler's usual altitudes.
 Sadler's plans for a flight from Glasgow in early July were scuppered when the magistrates there insisted that he provide a guarantee to pay for any damage caused to the city's buildings, following a claim for alleged damage to railings during the Edinburgh flight.
 Sadler returned to Dublin where he made a flight on 14 July with Livingston that reached only to the coast near Skerries but had been publicised as another Irish Sea crossing attempt.
-On 11 August Sadler made the first balloon flight from Hull, carrying a passenger, Reece Davies (possibly an aquaintance from Liverpool), to Preston in 25 minutes.
+On 11 August Sadler made the first balloon flight from Hull, carrying a passenger, Reece Davies (possibly an acquaintance from Liverpool), to Preston in 25 minutes.
 On 22 September Sadler made the first balloon flight from Wigan, at the invitation of its mayor and having been offered free gas.
 He flew from the gasworks, with another Liverpudlian George Armstrong, in good weather.
 The pair landed near to Liverpool where their arrival was greeted by a party of Sadler's friends.